SA53-Team-7/leaveapplication_frontend/README.md

+1. Use VS code to open this Front-end folder, then Terminal Menu>New Terminal>npm start

-1. Pls Run Leave Application Back-end first, then use admin to login
+2. Pls Run Leave Application Back-end first, then use admin to login

-2. Follow the step as below gif
+3. Follow the step as below gif

    ![Step](.\Step.gif)